What do you do if you get an error message?

 1. To order the repair, go to the Database Repair Order Page.

 2. Attach your corrupted database (the main database is TFDATAFL.MDB) to an email to our tech support department, explain the problem, and leave your contact information.
-The database is in your Tenant File folder.
 If you have submitted a support ticket, refer to that ticket#.

-NOTE: To locate your Tenant File folder, right-click on the Tenant File shortcut and look at the 'Start In' path (NOT the 'Target').
+NOTE: On the DESKTOP version, to locate your Tenant File folder, right-click on the Tenant File shortcut and look at the 'Start In' path (NOT the 'Target').
+On the VIRTUAL SERVER, you will need to go to 'Backups' in the Tenant File program, and download a copy of the TFDATAFL.MDB file to your desktop computer.